steadhac/github-portfolio-generator/README.md

 3. Select the branch and folder (usually `main` and `/root`).
 4. Your site will be live at `https://yourusername.github.io/your-portfolio`.

-### Netlify / Vercel
-- Use the "Deploy to Netlify" or "Deploy with Vercel" buttons in the README.
-- Or connect your repo directly on their dashboard.

 ## ✨ Features